getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### JavaScript

-To access our tracing features, you will need to install our Tracing integration:
+To access our tracing features, you will need to install our Tracing package `@sentry/apm`:

 ```bash
 $ npm install @sentry/browser
 $ npm install @sentry/apm
 ```

-**Sending Traces**
+**Sending Traces/Transactions/Spans**

-Tracing resides in the `@sentry/apm` package.
+The `Tracing` integration resides in the `@sentry/apm` package.
 You can add it to your `Sentry.init` call:

 ```javascript
 import * as Sentry from '@sentry/browser';